Bitcoin vs Gold

-While there is an interesting comparison to be made between both Bitcoin and gold, specifically in its store of value, there are ultimately stark differences between them that means it becomes a simple choice when pitting them both against one another.
+While there is an interesting comparison to be made between both Bitcoin and gold, specifically in its store of value, there are ultimately stark differences between them that mean it becomes a simple choice when pitting them both against one another.

 Ultimately, gold is a less risky asset that historically grows slowly in value; it has real-world utility as a metal and is culturally very significant in terms of fashion items and jewelry.

 Bitcoin is a much riskier asset but has historically grown at astronomical rates.
-The utility of Bitcoin is also somewhat more nuanced than with gold; it has a use-case as a peer-2-peer trading system, but in recent times we have seen it become more as a store of value away from potential inflation and a long term investment because of its sustained growth.
+The utility of Bitcoin is also somewhat more nuanced than with gold; it has a use-case as a peer-2-peer trading system, but in recent times we have seen it become more as a store of value away from potential inflation and a long-term investment because of its sustained growth.
 Blockchain technology certainly has a very exciting utility that must not be understated; however, Bitcoin is arguably just a symbol or flagship of this technology and does not fully represent it.